Fourier dimension of imaginary Gaussian multiplicative chaos: Introduction

-for any $s<-\beta^2/2$ where $ \widehat \varphi(n)\de \int_{\mathbb T} e^{\ii n\theta}\,\varphi(d\theta)$ is the Fourier coefficient of $\varphi$ and the integral is understood in the sense of the action of the distribution $\varphi$ on the smooth function $\theta\mapsto e^{\ii n\theta}$.
-The imaginary case differs markedly from the real one.
-Although $\M$ is no longer a positive measure (it is a complex-valued object), its total mass has finite moments of every order.
-Beyond this integrability property, the geometry also changes: while real GMC typically exhibits multifractal behavior \cite{bertacco23}, imaginary chaos is monofractal \cite{arubaverezjegojunnila25}.
-For further properties and physical motivation, we refer to the foundational account \cite{JunnilaSaksmanWebb20} and to \cite{Arujegojunnila22} for results on absolute continuity.
-In our setting, the relevant moments can be written as Coulomb-gas integrals on the circle, which can be analyzed through Jack-polynomial expansions as already explored in the physics literature, see e.g. \cite{fendleylesagesaleur95}. \\
+The imaginary case differs markedly from the real one. $\M$ is no longer a positive measure, nor a complex measure: it is a proper random distribution.
+Its total mass has finite moments of every order, unlike in the real case, where positive moments exist only up to a critical threshold.
+Imaginary chaos also exhibits a monofractal behavior \cite{arubaverezjegojunnila25}.
+For further properties and motivations, we refer to the original account \cite{JunnilaSaksmanWebb20} and to \cite{Arujegojunnila22} for density results.

-Since $\M$ lives on the circle, it is natural to investigate its Fourier analytic properties.
+Imaginary Gaussian exponentials are closely related to classical Coulomb-gas and sine-Gordon models; see for instance \cite{Frohlich76} for the historical setting and \cite{lrv23} for a recent probabilistic construction.
+On the circle, the corresponding Coulomb-gas partition functions have a natural connection with Jack polynomials, already explored in the physics literature \cite{fendleylesagesaleur95}.
+Imaginary GMC also appears naturally in recent probabilistic approaches to imaginary Liouville theory \cite{UsciatiGuillarmouRhodesSantachiara26}.

+Since $\M$ is a genuine complex-valued distribution rather than a positive measure, the usual geometric notions of dimension for measures do not apply directly.
+Fourier dimension therefore provides a natural harmonic counterpart in this setting.
 In the real case, this direction was initiated in \cite{garban2024harmonicanalysisgaussianmultiplicative}, where it was proved that the Fourier coefficients of $\mathrm M_\gamma$ tend to $0$ almost surely and sharp decay exponents were conjectured.
-These conjectures were recently established in elegant works for closely related multiplicative cascade models in \cite{chen2025harmonicanalysismandelbrotcascades} and for GMC in \cite{lin2025harmonicanalysismultiplicativechaos}, the first in a series on the harmonic analysis of multiplicative chaos.\\
+These conjectures were recently established for multiplicative cascade models in \cite{chen2025harmonicanalysismandelbrotcascades} and for one-dimensional GMC in \cite{lin2025harmonicanalysismultiplicativechaos}.
+These results have since been extended to higher dimensional and other models \cite{lin2025harmonicanalysismultiplicativechaosII,chen2025exactvaluesfourierdimensions}.
+The behavior of the Fourier coefficients of critical real GMC has been investigated in \cite{arguin2026fouriercoefficientscriticalgaussian}.
+These methods rely crucially on the positivity of $\mathrm M_\gamma$ and on multifractal mass estimates, neither of which is available in the imaginary regime.
+Let us also mention that central limit theorems for the rescaled Fourier coefficients, analogous to those we obtain below, have been established for the holomorphic multiplicative chaos, introduced in \cite{najnudelpaquettesimm23} as a scaling limit of characteristic polynomials of unitary random matrices and further developed in \cite{najnudel2025fouriercoefficientsholomorphicmultiplicative, atherfold2025fouriercoefficientscriticalholomorphic}.

 The goal of the present paper is to continue this harmonic analysis in the purely imaginary setting.
 We set